Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 **Application Proxy is a feature of Enterprise Applications, so yeah, you would need to register an Enterprise Application before enabling an Application Proxy for it.**

-1. Enterprise Application
+1. Application Proxy
-2. Application Proxy
+2. Enterprise Application
 3. Conditional Access

-####  Question 14
+####  Question 14  💩

-**Azure Network Watcher IP Flow Verify,** which allows you to detect traffic filtering issues at a VM level.
+**Azure Network Watcher IP Flow Verify,**  💩 which allows you to detect traffic filtering issues at a VM level.

 #### Question 19